 Squarespace – Best for Creatives and Bloggers

 Squarespace makes cool, sleek, beautiful websites.
-But is it enough of a reason to choose them for an online store?
-After all, they didn’t exactly set out to become a leading ecommerce platform, as it took them nearly 10 years to enable the option.
+But is it enough of a reason to choose them for an ecommerce store?
+After all, they didn’t exactly set out to become a leading ecommerce platform, as it took them nearly 10 years to inally add an online store to their feature set.

 But still, based on our findings, there could be a few advantages in selling your products with Squarespace, as we’ll see in the video below.